Code-Artist/CodeArtEng.SQLite/README.md

 ```

 ## Primary Key
-The primary key attribute corresponds to the primary key in the database table.
+The primary key attribute is linked to the primary key in the database table.
+When the `WriteToDatabase` method is executed with an item whose ID is 0, it will create a new entry in the database table and assign it a unique ID.
+If the ID is not 0, it will update the existing row with the matching ID.
-When you execute the `WriteToDatabase` method with an item where the ID is equal to 0, a new entry will be added to the database table with the next assigned unique ID.
-Otherwise, a row with matching ID will be updated.
+**NOTE:** Primary key must be declared with `int` type.
 ```C#
 public class Employee
 {